top of page

 Embodied relating.

 In Embodied-relational therapy, one of the approaches to Body psychotherapy in which I am trained and practise, embodied relationship is the central therapeutic approach.
 In other words, at the heart of the work is the embodying therapeutic relationship between therapist and client in the room.
 The more the therapist and client are simultaneously in contact with their own experience, and in contact with each other, the richer the work.
-Read about Embodied-relational therapy.
+This sounds so easy in words and can be be hard to practice.
+Sometimes making contact is the whole of the work, particularly if being in our own skins has been unsafe.

 Getting 'underneath' the stories

-Contacting and attending to these different states with curiosity and compassion can be a vital way in getting 'underneath' the habitual and less useful stories we can tell ourselves about our life - 'I'm a failure', 'I'm worthless', 'I'm invisible' or whatever your story might be.
+Contacting and attending to these different states with curiosity and compassion can be a vital way in getting 'underneath' the habitual and less useful stories we can tell ourselves about our life - 'I'm a failure', 'I'm worthless', 'I'm invisible' or whatever your story might be and whatever story might have been imposed.
 In this way the stresses of events, traumas and difficult conditions of your past held in the body are acknowledged, perhaps with the chance of loosening our identification with old stories, particularly the limiting and life-constricting ones...
 In my experience as both a client and practitioner of Body psychotherapy, this process happens in a way which is very integrating, drawing new and powerful connections between the energies of head, heart, belly and gut, with the body-mind working at its own pace.

 Supportive conditions for the this work